Lorcan Tucker: Early career

-Breakthrough Year
+Breakthrough

 Tucker made a long-awaited breakthrough in late 2021 as he made 141 runs across two T20Is against the USA in Florida.
 This included a match winning 84(56) in the second T20I.
 He had been moved up the order to the number 3 role and his form in T20Is improved.

-He would follow this up with scores of 78(38) against South Africa and 50(32) against Afghanistan ahead of the 2022 ICC Men's T20 World Cup.
+He would follow this up with scores of 78 (38) against South Africa and 50 (32) against Afghanistan ahead of the 2022 ICC Men's T20 World Cup.

-In September 2022 he was named in Ireland's squad for the T20 World Cup.
+In September 2022, he was named in Ireland's squad for the T20 World Cup.
 He would have a highly successful tournament of finish as team's top scorer with 204 runs across 7 games.
-His 45*(35) against West Indies helped Ireland make it through to the Super 12s round.
-He then made 34(37) as Ireland famously beat England at the MCG before smashing 71*(48) in defeat to Australia.
+His 45* (35) against West Indies helped Ireland make it through to the Super 12s round.
+He then made 34 (37) as Ireland famously beat England at the MCG before smashing 71* (48) in defeat to Australia.

 In February 2023, Tucker was named in Ireland's Test squad for their tours of Bangladesh in March 2023 and Sri Lanka in April 2023.
 He was also named in the T20I and ODI squads for the tours.
+He made his Test debut against Bangladesh, on 4 April 2023, and scored his maiden Test century.
+He also became the second Irishman to score a century in Tests and Test debut and the first to score an away Test century.
+He became the sixth wicket-keeper to score a Test century on debut and the first Irish wicket-keeper batter to score a century on debut.
+He also became only the second wicket-keeper batsman to score Test century on debut in away soil after England's Ben Foakes.
+He also became the first wicket-keeper batter to score a century in his team's second innings of his debut Test match while the other five keeper batters including Sri Lanka's Brendon Kuruppu, Romesh Kaluwitharana, England's Matt Prior, New Zealand's Tom Blundell and England's Ben Foakes all scored centuries on their debuts in their teams first innings.
+He also became the second Irish batsman to score a century on Test debut.

+In May 2024, with permanent captain Paul Stirling rested, he captained Ireland in the third T20 international against Pakistan, becoming the seventh Irishman to captain the team in T20 internationals.
+In May 2024, he was named in Ireland’s squad for the 2024 ICC Men's T20 World Cup tournament.